Setup Gitea/Forgejo support¶

 In the Schedule field, add a cron-job-compatible pattern. crontab.guru can be used to create one.

-Please keep the frequency of polls to a reasonable number such as every 15 minutes (H/15 * * * *
+Please keep the frequency of polls to a reasonable number such as every 15 minutes (H/15 * * * *).
+Cron jobs that make excessive calls will be removed.Tip

-when defining a interval for the polling.Using
+Hshould be used instead of*when defining a interval for the polling.Using

-tells the CI to delay the poll should too many other polls already be run at the same time, reducing load on the CI in general.
+Htells the CI to delay the poll should too many other polls already be run at the same time, reducing load on the CI in general.

-is not a supported cron-job pattern and specific to the CI.
+Note thatHis not a supported cron-job pattern and specific to the CI.
 Sites such as crontab.guru will not support it. -

 Press Save to save and apply your changes.